paulscherrerinstitute/tomorec/README.md

 ```

 As done previously with the proj2h5.ipynb notebook, select the "Tomorec Kernel"
 and then "Run > Run All Cells."
+The analysis currently requires a large
+amount of memory, if it is too much for the computer you are using, the
+analysis will fail.

-If everything went well, you will see a figure in the end that looks like this:
+If everything went well, after 5 to 10 minnutes (depending on computing
+resources available) you will see a figure in the end that looks like this:

 ![final-figure](screenshots/final-figure.png)